Harshithacodes24/Harshithacodes24/README.md

 ### 🎯 Currently Focusing On

 * Strengthening my programming and CS fundamentals
-* Improving problem-solving and DSA
+* Strengthening problem-solving and DSA skills
 * Preparing for technical interviews and placements
 * Building projects and gaining hands-on experience